onsemi (NASDAQ:ON) Shares Gap Down on Insider Selling

 onsemi (NASDAQ:ON – Get Rating)’s stock price gapped down before the market opened on Monday following insider selling activity.
-The stock had previously closed at $80.89, but opened at $77.75. onsemi shares last traded at $80.26, with a volume of 1,599,500 shares.
+The stock had previously closed at $80.89, but opened at $77.75. onsemi shares last traded at $80.26, with a volume of 1,599,500 shares traded.

 Specifically, EVP Simon Keeton sold 4,000 shares of the firm’s stock in a transaction on Thursday, February 2nd.
 The stock was sold at an average price of $80.00, for a total transaction of $320,000.00.
-Following the sale, the executive vice president now owns 209,781 shares of the company’s stock, valued at approximately $16,782,480.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-0.40% of the stock is currently owned by company insiders.
+Following the completion of the sale, the executive vice president now directly owns 209,781 shares of the company’s stock, valued at approximately $16,782,480.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Company insiders own 0.40% of the company’s stock.

 Wall Street Analyst Weigh In